Wandering Jew Plant Care and Growing | Complete Guide

 Let’s Meet the Wandering Jew

-The Wandering Jew (Tradescantia spp.) is a fast-growing herbaceous perennial from the Commelinaceae family.
+The Wandering Jew is a fast-growing herbaceous perennial from the Commelinaceae family.
 Part of the Tradescantia group of 75 similar perennials, it’s also affectionately called Wandering Dude.
-People love its trailing vines and vivid foliage, and it thrives in bright, indirect light indoors or outdoors in zones 9–11.
+People love its trailing vines and vivid foliage, and it thrives in bright, indirect light indoors or outdoors .

 Native Region

-Native to Mexico, Central America, including Belize, Guatemala, and Honduras, as well as South America.
-It thrives in tropical forest and subtropical forest understories with partial shade.
-As a ground cover, it grows thickly and favors low altitudes.
+Wandering jew plant is native to Mexico, Central America, Guatemala, and Honduras, and also in South America.
+It thrives in tropical and subtropical forest with partial shade.
+As a ground cover, it grows thickly and favors less altitudes.

 Characteristics